monikajpv/LoGo/README.md

 g transform="rotate(45 100 100)" : Groups the SVG elements and applies a rotation to it.

-These <rect> elements represent colored rectangles inside the rotated group x, y, width, height, and fill attributes specify position, dimensions, and color of the diamond shape.
+These rect tag elements represent colored rectangles inside the rotated group x, y, width, height, and fill attributes specify position, dimensions, and color of the diamond shape.

-<g transform="translate(25, 0)">:The transform="translate(25, 0)" attribute applies a translation transformation to the group
-25 is for the x-axis.
+g transform="translate(25, 0)" :The transform="translate(25, 0)" attribute applies a translation transformation to the group 25 is for the x-axis.
 0 is for y-axis.

- <text>: for writing the text
+ text: for writing the text